dorywow/AboutMe/README.md

 ## Use node verison 14+ or latest

+## Just open index.html or you can do following

 [press CTRL + click here for node](https://nodejs.org/en/download)
 [press CTRL + click here if u need nvm](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/)